sjbylo/aba/README.md

 - Note that the internal bastion will need to install RPMs from a suitable repository (for testing it's possible to configure 'dnf' to use a proxy).

 Now continue with "Install OpenShift" below.

+Note that the above 'air-gapped workflow' can be repeated, for example to install Operators or to upgrade OpenShift by changing the 'save/imageset-save.yaml' file and running 'make save', copying the new 'tar' file(s) in the save/ directory over to your internal bastion and then loading them into the registry with 'make load'.

 ## Install OpenShift